jrreed83/vhdl_convolutional_encoder_example/README.md

 - Rate 1/3 convolutional encoder.
 - Uses OSVVM scoreboard, AXI-Stream verification components, and constrained randomization.

+The testbench environment consists of the following elements:

+* design under test
+* sequencer
+* test-harness
+* score board

 ## Scripting

 My default TCL shell came with the Anaconda distribution of Python.
 This version totally chokes on